 - Discs and pads usually last a very long time, sometimes even the life of the bicycle.

 - Disc brakes are heavier than other braking systems.

 - Disc brakes are generally more expensive than other braking systems.

 - Disc brakes can cause hub-bearing wear.

-- Excessive heat build up can lead to brake failure (although this is uncommon, and a disc brake does not heat up the rim).
+- Excessive heat build-up can lead to brake failure (although this is uncommon, and a disc brake does not heat the rim).

-In addition, to switch from one system to the other can be quite pricey.
-In most cases, you'll not only have to buy a new set of bicycle brakes, but you'll probably have to buy a new bicycle wheels as well, because disc rims usually cannot be used with rim brakes and standard hubs usually cannot be used with discs.
+Also, to switch from one system to the other can be quite pricey.
+In most cases, you'll not only have to buy a new set of bicycle brakes, but you'll probably have to buy a new bicycle wheels as well because disc rims usually cannot be used with rim brakes and standard hubs usually cannot be used with discs.

 Maintenance and Repair